Coarse Personalization: Empirical application

 \subsection{Results}

-We provide results using a dataset of over $1.2$ million customers and use a hundred bootstrap iterations to quantify uncertainty in our estimates.
-The first step's CATE estimates were estimated using the entire set of $126$ covariates and on the entire data set of $1,213,390$ individuals.
-The continuous CATE parameterization produced an average $R^{2}$ of $0.925$ and $0.770$ respectively for the dollar off and percentage off dimensions.
-We then dropped $10,011$ individuals whose $\hat{\beta}_{i,d}$ where were $10^{-6}$ or smaller since their continuous CATE estimates were not well approximated by the logarithmic functional form.
-We implement the honest validation procedure \citep{Misra2021} to compare the continuous CATE parameterization in Equation \ref{eq:CATE-Log-Form} to the non-parametric estimates in a holdout set and find that our parameterization performs well.
-Details and the results of the validation procedure can be found in Appendix Section \ref{subsec:Honest-validation}.
+In our application, we find that coarse personalization both (1) outperforms sequential segmentation procedures and (2) almost recovers full personalization profits after using five segments.
+Figure \ref{fig:Profit-to-granular} summarizes the main results.
+We now discuss these results in more detail.

-From our parameterization of the CATEs, the individuals whose $\hat{\beta}_{i,d}$ are close to $0$ are those who are not responsive to promotions.
-Once accounting for the cost of the promotions, these individuals would not be given a promotion.
-Thus, dropping these individuals does not have an effect on incremental profits, which is our metric of interest.
-The second step was run on the remaining $1,203,379$ individuals and bootstrap procedure was implemented for the second step to quantify implementation uncertainty.
+The first step's CATE estimates were estimated using the entire set of $126$ covariates and the entire dataset of 1,213,390 individuals.\footnote{We preprocess the CATE estimates.
+From our CATE parameterization, individuals whose $\hat{\beta}_{i,d}$ are close to $0$ are not responsive to promotions.
+After accounting for the promotions' cost, these individuals would not receive a promotion.
+Thus, dropping these individuals does not have an effect on incremental profits.
+Consequently, we exclude individuals with values less than or equal to $10^{-6}$.
+The second step was run on the remaining $1,203,379$ individuals. } The continuous CATE parameterization produced an average $R^{2}$ of $0.925$ and $0.770$ respectively for the dollar off and percentage off dimensions.
+We implement the honest validation procedure \citep{Misra2021} to compare the continuous CATE parameterization in Equation \ref{eq:CATE-Log-Form} to the nonparametric estimates in a holdout treatment and find that our parameterization performs well out of sample (Online Appendix Section \ref{subsec:Honest-validation}).

-Figure \ref{fig:Continuous-CATE-Densities} provide the continuous CATE estimates evaluated at the randomized level of treatment in each dimension and across individuals.
-We see that the treatment effects generally increase as the promotion value increases in each dimension and that the treatment effect of the percentage off promotion has more variance than the dollar off promotion.
-On average, customers are more receptive to the dollar off promotions than to the percentage off promotion since the CATE levels are higher for the former.
+To visualize the continuous CATEs, we can turn to Figure \ref{fig:Continuous-CATE-Densities} to see the estimates across individuals evaluated at the treatment arms.
+We see that the treatment effects generally rise as the promotion value increases in each dimension.
+On average, customers are more receptive to the dollar off promotions than to the percentage off promotions since the CATE levels are higher for the former.
+The treatment effect of the percentage off promotion has more variance than that of the dollar off promotion.